-Beware of Feelings
+Be Cognizant of Feelings

-Again, people like the idea of what is familiar, and exes tend to be familiar.
-Just about everyone has at least one ex or 15 that they wouldn’t mind trying to date again.
+Again, people like the idea of what is familiar, and exes tend to be an alluring kind of familiar.
+Just about everyone has at least one ex (or 15 of them) that they wouldn’t mind trying to date again.
 They may have new insight into what happened.
-And of course there are a number of books and websites dedicated to winning back the ex… romantically, of course.
+And of course, there are a number of books and websites dedicated to winning back the ex… romantically, of course.
 Not generally winning them back to be a friend.

 Some people want to get their feelings under control and let time heal them before having to see someone they dated in the past.
 Respect the person for this.
 Don’t bother them with lots of texts or phone calls.
 They may really need some space.
 Likely if you had a strong friendship before the romantic relationship (or a strong friendship during the relationship) they’ll likely come back into your life.

 Know What You Want

-A good ex doesn’t need to know you in the way they used to.
+A good ex doesn’t need to know you in the way they used to; they’re comfortable with muted details.
 They have resolved that part of their life and have moved on.
 They don’t need constant updates about what you’re doing and who you’re doing it with.
-That is not their responsibility.
-If you continue to tell them constantly in detail about your going abouts and how your day goes -- you’re treating your ex more like your girlfriend.
+That is not their responsibility!
+If you continue to tell them constantly in detail about your daily life — you’re treating your ex more like your girlfriend/boyfriend/unicorn.
 So don’t do that.

-Following these steps will help you to get on the right pathway to getting into a successful, healthy, and happy relationship.
+Following these steps will help you to get on the right pathway to a successful, healthy, and happy relationship.
 You don’t have to date anyone.
-But when you do -- you need to be emotionally ready.
+But when/if you do — you need to be emotionally ready.
 It can be catastrophic when you put yourself into the dating scene, and you’re not ready.
-This will make you more awkward, anxious, and altogether have poor judgement.
+This will make you more awkward, anxious, and altogether… you’ll have poor judgment.